marxin/texi2rst-generated/sphinx/gfortran/about-gnu-fortran.rst

   system's :command:`f95` command.
   :command:`gfortran` is just another driver program, but specifically for the Fortran compiler only.
-  The difference with :command:`gcc` is that :command:`gfortran` will automatically link the correct libraries to your program.
+  The primary difference between the :command:`gcc` and :command:`gfortran` commands is that the latter automatically links the correct libraries to your program.

 * A collection of run-time libraries.
   These libraries contain the machine code needed to support